How to Freeze Leftover Turkey

 How to Freeze Turkey Parts

 Before freezing, you will want to carve your turkey.
-The carcass of the turkey will take up way too much room in your freezer and doesn’t lend itself to pulling out of the freezer and reheating in batches as needed.
+The carcass of a whole turkey will take up way too much room in your freezer and doesn’t lend itself to pulling out of the freezer and reheating in batches as needed.
+Use the turkey carcass, skin, and any scraps to make turkey stock.

-If you have some leftover whole legs, wings, or thighs that you want to freeze on the bone, just make sure to wrap them very well in plastic wrap.
+If you have some leftover turkey pieces, such as whole legs, drumsticks, wings, or thighs, that you want to freeze on the bone, just make sure to wrap them very well in plastic wrap.
 Then, slide them into a freezer-proof zip-top bag, press out any excess air, label the bag, and freeze.
 I prefer bags for this as it’s easier to press out extra air.
 But do make sure to wrap them tightly first — and get thicker plastic wrap specially designed for the freezer if you are a regular freezer of food!

 How to Freeze Cooked Turkey